 Special Educational Needs

-At Sutton on the Forest Primary School we aim to respond sensitively, quickly and appropriately to any pupils who may need special educational provision and all children are valued equally.
+At Sutton-on-the-Forest CE Primary School we aim to respond sensitively, quickly and appropriately to any pupils who may need special educational provision and all children are valued equally.
 The school aims to cater for all children within the classroom, including those who may require additional support.

 Children are deemed to have special educational needs if they: